mevdschee/php-observability/README.md

 http://localhost:9999/

-This endpoint can be scraped by other tools such as this tool (creating a mesh) suing the "-scrape" parameter.
+This endpoint can be scraped by other tools such as this tool (creating a mesh) by using the "-scrape" parameter.

 ### Example metrics